Market Bulletin 10/17

 Introduction: Our market bulletin helps informs vendors, farmers and consumers the types of fresh produce sold on the month by its total value in $NZ, price and weight so that producers can meet certain demand for consumer needs at the best price.
 For further information, contact the Department of Policy on phone number 28711 or email us at email@example.com

-Root Crop sales: Taro has again maintained the highest demand root crop at $5.50 per kilo, while cassava increased from $3.66 per kilo in May to $5.00 per kilo in June.
-Ginger has again made its appearance since March at the market with a price of $6.00 per 1kg bag while Turmeric has fallen out of the race, however it showed little interest to the producer and the consumer.
+Root Crop sales: Taro is at its highest demand at $5.00 per kilo and has not changed in price since July and August, while cassava maintains the same within the $3.00 per kilo to $4.00 per kilo compare to the previous.
+Ginger has again maintain its appearance since March at the market with a price of $6.00 per 1kg bag while Turmeric has fallen out of the race, however it showed little interest to the producer and the consumer.
+Sweet potato (Kumara) has made its appearance with a price of $6.25 per kilo and is expected to increase in supply within the next 2 months.
 Limitation: It is important to note that other root crops were surveyed but could not be tabulated above as it did not meet the 80% representation for analysis.